interstitialRedirectModalTitle

 Most of us are thrilled to spot a bear or moose – at a safe distance – when enjoying the outdoors.
 Scientists at TNC are studying how those interactions are affecting the wildlife we see – or that only see us.
 One way is by analyzing the content of thousands of images captured on remote cameras through the “Neighbors to Nature” project near Jackson.
 That information is being analyzed to help inform management policies on the Bridger-Teton National Forest in a way that benefits both people and wildlife.
 As more people find comfort and joy in nature, this research is increasingly important.

-Researcher standing in a stream building a beaver dam analog out of posts, logs and branches.
+Researcher building a beaver dam analog out of posts, logs and branches.

 Beaver Dam Analogs